 "I wasn't aware of the resources that were out there, that were available to me.
-I had to contact an outside agency to help me," said Barns.
+I had to contact an outside agency to help me," said Barnes.

 Luckily, Barns was able to get assistance from the local non-profit, Community Advocates, to find her another home.
 But she says not everyone knows about the help that's out there.

-"Having someone to speak for you on your behalf is very important," said Barns.
+"Having someone to speak for you on your behalf is very important," said Barnes.

 Over the past three years, more than 36,000 evictions were filed in the Milwaukee County Court system.
 The number was down in the pandemic due to a moratorium.